isofinly/pivo.h/README.md

 PivoH transforms your terminal into a lively pub, complete with a beautifully rendered, animated beer glass.
 It's not just a visualization - it's a revolution in console-based hydration technology!

+## 🍗 Why We Did This (Besides Beer) 🍗

+You ever play War Thunder for 8 hours straight and realize your entire lineup's outdated?
+Yeah, that's what Makefile was like.
+Slow, clunky, no upgrades...
+I mean, come on.
+We needed CMake like I need another beer 🍺.
+It’s faster, smoother, and honestly, it builds faster than my KV-2 reloads, and that's saying something. 🍻

 ## 🌟 Features

 - **Realistic Beer Physics**: Watch in awe as your virtual beer is poured with stunning accuracy!